 Each point of damage inflicted on a Phoenixborn or Unit is marked by a Damage Token.
 After receiving damage tokens equal to its Life value, a Unit is destroyed and goes to its owner’s discard or conjuration pile, while a Phoenixborn is defeated, and its controller loses the game.
 In the Recovery Phase, each Unit will remove a number of damage tokens equal to its Recover value.

 Attack example.
-Left: Aradel Summergaard spends a Main Action to attack Coal Roarkwin, declaring two Mist Spirits and a Blue Jaguar as attackers (1).
+Aradel Summergaard spends a Main [[main]] Action to attack Coal Roarkwin, declaring two Mist Spirits and a Blue Jaguar as attackers (1).
 Coal has the option to block one of the attackers, and does it by declaring his Iron Rhino to defend against the Blue Jaguar (2).
-The attack of the Mist Spirits goes unblocked, and each deals 1 damage to Coal.
+The attack of the Mist Spirit]]s goes unblocked, and each deals 1 damage to Coal.
 (3), while the Coal player decides the Iron Rhino would counter the Blue Jaguar.
 Both units are now in a battle and each deals damage equal to its attack value to the other (4).
 Suffering more damage than it has Life, the Blue Jaguar is destroyed, while the Iron Rhino survives the battle.
 Afterwards, exhaustion tokens are placed on each attacking unit, and also on the Iron Rhino as he was countering the attack (5).
-Right: This is the game state after the attack has been fully resolved.
-Coal and the Iron Rhino both have 2 damage tokens on them; the two Mist Spirits and Iron Rhino are exhausted.

 The Ashes: Rise of the Phoenixborn base game comes with six Phoenixborn cards, each with its ready-to-play preconstructed 30-card deck (don’t worry, I’m going to talk about each of the preconstructed decks in a not-so-far future series of posts), but you can also create your own custom Ashes deck by following a really simple set of rules: